CCRS: You Don’t Need to Know EVERYTHING to Start Doing SOMETHING!Kristine Kelly, Literacy & ELA Coordinator

 - Teaching Channel: https://www.teachingchannel.org/videos?default=1

-- Check back at ATLAS Content Standards resource library soon for video viewing guides to help reflect on math and/or ELA videos
+- ATLAS CCR Standards resource library: will soon offer video viewing guides to help reflect on math and ELA videos

 Explore CCRS resources